ScottLogic/blog/_posts/2025-10-17-mapping-the-carbon-footprint-of-digital-content.md

 - <strong>Dark data</strong>

 A vast majority of companies' stored data is considered "dark".
 It is unusuable (due to incompatible formats or missing metadata) and is not accessible to analytical tools, which makes it very hard to quantify.
-[IMB quoted in an article](https://www.ibm.com/think/topics/dark-data) that:
+[IBM quoted in an article](https://www.ibm.com/think/topics/dark-data) that:

 > 60% of business and IT decision makers reported that half or more of their organisation’s data was considered dark.
 A full one-third of respondents reported this amount to be 75% or more.